pratyushmaini/pokepurge/README.md

 performance on nonforbidden pokemon.
 The approach entails editing the model's cross attention weights without fine-tuning, using a closed form solution to the simultaneous minimization of the difference between new outputs and old, conditioned on the concepts to preserve and the concepts to forget.

-We uploaded the new model's weights to the `data` folder and huggingface.
+We uploaded the new model's weights to huggingface.
 We also provide some our our implementation of the approach in the `model modifications.py` file.

 We found that this approach completely erases the concepts of the forbidden pokemon in all of our testing.